 This article is entitled, “First COVID-19 suicide case in Bangladesh due to fear of COVID-19 and xenophobia: Possible suicide prevention strategies”.
 As noted by Dr. Bishop (#2), the details of this suicide case are derived from a single short article in a local publication.
 Here is how the news article and details are related in paragraphs 3 and 4 of the paper:

 Response: Dr. Bishop’s comments have already been responded to above.
 The details of the suicide case were not based on a single newspaper source.
 Being the first suicide case during the initiation of the COVID-19 pandemic in Bangladesh, this suicide got wide media attention and became the talk of Bangladesh.
 There are dozens of newspaper reports and television reports on the suicide case, as well as many discussions or posts on social media.
-Although not mentioned in the letter, the first author also liaised with a local Bangladeshi journalist, and cross-checked information, because Bangladeshi online news reports are sometimes too short to get a full insight.
+In addition to the the media reports, the first author also contacted a local journalist, and cross-checked information, because Bangladeshi online news reports are sometimes too short to get a full insight.

 Comment: The fourth paragraph is presented without any citations.
 I illustrate concerns with each sentence in this paragraph below: Paragraph 4 Sentence 1.
 How do the authors know “(t)he main factor that drove the man to suicide was prejudice by the others in the village who thought he had COVID-19 even though there was no diagnosis?”
 The news article (read using Google Translate) discussing this case quoted a health official who said, in part:“...it is thought that he may have committed suicide due to corona fear or family reasons.”[emphasis added].
 As the short news article seems to be the sole source of information used by the authors for this case, it seems the authors have grossly exaggerated the speculation of a health official into a decisive “main factor” explaining the reasons for the suicide.

 Response: As already mentioned, the article cited was not the only source.
-We only cited one source as. letters published in the journal have limits on the number of references (i.e., 10 references maximum).
+We only cited one source as letters published in the journal have limits on the number of references (i.e., 10 references maximum).
 There were dozens of news reports about the case, but we only gave an indicative example of the reported case.

 In Bangladesh, after a suicide, the dead body is taken by the forensic team of the police department to carry out an autopsy.
 Any suicide case investigation is done by a team that consists of police as well as a few healthcare professionals who are experts in forensic medicine and suicide.
 Then, a post-mortem report is prepared where information related to the type of suicide, methods used, suicide reason(s), etc. For those suicide cases with public attention (like the present suicide case), the team makes a statement.

 However, for any suicide case, there are no reliable methods to assess why the suicide definitively occurred (because you cannot ask someone who died by suicide why they took their own life).
 Autopsies are the best available method for suicide case studies, although information from an autopsy might not be correct as there is no way of cross-checking with the victim.
 That’s why the healthcare professional might use the word, “it is thought” in the present case.
-After checking over a dozen news reports and the first author’s conversations with a local journalist, we decided to rely on what the health official reported.
+After checking over a dozen news reports and the first author’s conversations with a local journalist, we preferred to rely on what the health official reported.
 This was a Letter to the Editor, not an academic paper.
 We used a method that is widely used in the field and reported no differently to other papers (including previous articles published in the Asian Journal of Psychiatry).